telerik/maui-docs/controls/datapager/display-mode.md

 title: Display Mode
 page_title: .NET MAUI DataPager Documentation - Display Mode
 description: Learn what are the different options to display buttons in the .NET MAUI DataPager control.
-position: 14
+position: 5
 slug: datapager-display-mode
 tags: display mode
 ---

 # .NET MAUI DataPager Display Mode

-The DataPager allows you to decide which of its visual elements to be visibleby setting the `DisplayMode` (`enum` of type `Telerik.Maui.Controls.DataPager.DataPagerDisplayMode`) property.
+The DataPager allows you to decide which of its visual elements to be visible by setting the `DisplayMode` (`enum` of type `Telerik.Maui.Controls.DataPager.DataPagerDisplayMode`) property.

 The available options for `DisplayMode` are: